carlosdavis/wordpress-plugins/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 4.0.9 =
+* Code enhancements:
+	* Updated Shopp integration to also work with the upcoming Shopp 1.1 and higher.
+	* Switched from [split](http://php.net/split) to [explode](http://php.net/explode), as split has been deprecated in PHP 5.3+.
+* New features:
+	* A new debug mode has been added, using the new [ga_debug.js](http://analytics.blogspot.com/2010/08/new-tools-to-debug-your-tracking-code.html).
+Along with this you can now enable Firebug Lite, so you can easily see the output from the debug script in each browser.
+Admins only, of course.
+	* A list of modules has been added to the right sidebar, to allow easy navigation within the settings page.

+= 4.0.8 =
+* Reverted double quote change from 4.0.7 because it was causing bigger issues.

+= 4.0.7 =
+* Bugs fixed in this release:
+	* Changed access level from "edit_users" to "manage_options" so super-admins in an multi site environment would be able to access.
+	* Not a real bug but a fix nonetheless: UA ID is now trimmed on output, so spaces accidently entered in the settings screen won't prevent tracking.
+	* Changed double quotes in link tracking output to single quotes to resolve incompatibilities with several plugins.

 = 4.0.6 =
 * Bugs fixed in this release: